 VOLT:TRIG <n>

 VOLT2:TRIG <n>

 for models that have a second output

 CURR:TRIG <n>

 CURR2:TRIG <n>

 for models that have a second output

+and only applies to output 1 (the main output)

 Until they are programmed, trigger levels will be the same as the corresponding voltage or current levels.
 For example, if a dc source is powered up and the voltage is programmed to 6, the trigger level is also set to 6.
 Once you program a trigger level, it will stay at that value until the output is changed by a transient trigger or reprogrammed.